25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core_MVC.md

 3. `Properties/launchSettings.json`

 4. `wwwroot/`: folder will contain all the static files like CSS, JavaScript, image files, and libraries.
-This addresses separation of concerns.
+This addresses separation of concerns

 5. `Pages/`: is the main folder in a Razor Project.
-This folder contains all the pages (views) of the application.
+This folder contains all the pages (views) of the application
    - There is a _Shared_ folder inside, which contains `.cshtml` files with `_` prefix.
 These files are known as **partial view** files.
-They act as components.
+They act as components
    - `_ViewImports.cshtml` - Contains tag helper.
-This contains global tags, you can define page specific tags inside the specific page folder.
+This contains global tags, you can define page specific tags inside the specific page folder
    - `_ViewStart.cshtml` - Defines the master page.
-Like the layout for all the pages.
+Like the layout for all the pages
-   - The rest of the `.cshtml` files in Pages are Razor Pages And other `.cshtml` files have a `.cshtml.cs` file, which is the modal for the view.
+   - The rest of the `.cshtml` files in Pages are Razor Pages And other `.cshtml` files have a `.cshtml.cs` file, which is the modal for the view
-   - `index.cshtml` file is the homepage of the application.
+   - `index.cshtml` file is the homepage of the application

 6. `Views/`